sjitech/powershell-local-group-policy-reg/README.md

 Powershell:
 ```
 cd HKCU:\"$([GroupPolicy.Reg]::userRegPath)"
-Use Add-Item or Set-Item or Set-ItemProperty ...  to manupilate registry
+Use New-Item or Set-Item or Set-ItemProperty ...  to manupilate registry
 ```

 Good luck.